If you have any problems, Frank

 talk about it.
 For example, a conference call following our 2006 Oh

 Deer! eForum led to a number of significant changes to the time frame

 and to the POV page format.

-Thoughtful Discussions Form.
-While we have simplified the original Thoughtful Questions
+Questions Form.
+We simplified the Thoughtful Questions

 Hands-on Projects.
 For